tomzig16/akeno-js/README.md

 # Akeno

 Akeno is a lovely bot who is ready to track your users ratings.
+You can invite this bot to your server by following [this link](https://discordapp.com/oauth2/authorize?client_id=429672169203695616&scope=bot)!

+**Warning: bot is still in development, which means that any data saved durnig WIP time may and most likely will be lost**.

 ## About Akeno